-How to Lose 5 Pounds in a Week Fast and Safely
+How to Lose 5 Pounds a Week Fast and Safely

-To lose weight, it’s important to realize that exercise and nutrition go hand-in-hand, so don’t sabotage all your hard work at the gym by bingeing in the kitchen.
+To lose 5 pounds a week, it’s important to realize that exercise and nutrition go hand-in-hand, so don’t sabotage all your hard work at the gym by bingeing in the kitchen.

 How to Lose 5 pounds in a Week to 2 Weeks

 It is possible to drop weight fast, but a one or even two-week time frame should really be looked at more as a jump start.
 You’ll need to decrease your calorie intake drastically to see results in one week.
 In two weeks, you’ll have a tad more leeway.
 However, chronic calorie restriction is really something that should be avoided.
 A week or two is fine, but longer than that and you could be looking at some serious adverse effects like weight gain or even metabolic problems.
 Making lifestyle changes that you can sustain are always a better option than starving yourself to reach your goal weight.
 What’s the point of being downright miserable in an effort to drop pounds only to gain them back as soon as you exhaust your willpower?
 Just keep that in mind when deciding how to approach your weight loss goals.